 See the Hook function API section below for more information about hooks.

-NOTE: the deregister_hooks() function is only available starting with API version 1.2.
-If the sudo front end doesn't support API version 1.2 or higher, deregister_hooks will not be called.
+The deregister_hooks() function is only available starting with API version 1.2.
+If the sudo frontend doesn't support API version 1.2 or higher, deregister_hooks will not be called.

 event_alloc

 struct sudo_plugin_event (event_alloc)(void);